Local Device Support

 - Error message indicates device disconnection

-- Task slots are freed immediately
+- Task slots are freed after the device is confirmed offline

 - Device appears grayed out in selector